 As family members become more aware of what is going on with their loved one, the best thing they can do is to reach out for help for the patient as well as themselves.
 Pursuing healing among relationships will help their loved one feel more confident in personal treatment as well.

 Self-Medication and Addiction

 Bipolar disorder also puts people at greater risk for developing an addiction.
-Almost two-thirds of sufferers experience a substance use disorder at some point in life.
+The prevalence is so high that many therapists and doctors suggest that all people with a bipolar diagnosis be screened for substance abuse.
 Some people abuse drugs to manage a depressive episode after coming down from the high of a manic episode.
-Drugs like heroin, prescription painkillers or methamphetamine create a fleeting period of euphoria, a feeling unavailable in the depths of a bipolar depressive cycle.3
+Drugs like heroin, prescription painkillers or methamphetamine create a fleeting period of euphoria, a feeling unavailable in the depths of a bipolar depressive cycle.

 The impulsivity of a manic episode also increases a person’s chance of taking high doses of drugs or alcohol.
 Some sufferers believe taking drugs puts them back in control.
 Unfortunately, any control is temporary, as substances shift people from one extreme to another.

 Treatment for bipolar disorder provides both pharmacological and psychological therapy to the patient.
 Without treatment, people with bipolar disorder are at a high risk of suicide or developing other co-occurring mental illnesses.
 Many families find themselves at a loss of how to help their loved ones —especially if they are unaware of the severity of what is going on and resistant to help.

 A professional interventionist can help educate your family on how to speak with your loved one and how to help them pursue treatment.
 They can help you structure a loving and firm conversation helping your loved ones understand the severity of their illness.
 An interventionist will also lead family members in seeking out treatment on the familial level.